CHESSComputing/ChessAnalysisPipeline/docs/workflows/Tomo.md

 - `log_level`: The [Python logging level](https://docs.python.org/3/library/logging.html#levels).

-The "pipeline" block creates the actual workflow pipeline, it this example it consists of four toplevel processes that get executed successively:
+The "pipeline" block creates the actual workflow pipeline, it this example it consists of six toplevel processes that get executed successively:

 - `common.MapProcessor`: A processor that creates a CHESS style map.